 - Isobel Curtis ’17, an Environmental Studies major, evaluated the costs and benefits of sustainable energy options for Whiting Farm in Auburn.

 We are eager to hear your ideas for potential projects, but we can offer particular strength in topics relating to environmental conservation; local agriculture and food systems; education; social inequality; public health; immigrant and refugee integration; and criminal justice reform.
-If you are interested in collaborating with Bates student researchers in one of these thematic areas, or in any others, we invite you to reach out to the Assistant Director of Community-Engaged Learning and Research, Sam Boss.
+If you are interested in collaborating with Bates student researchers in one of these thematic areas, or in any others, we invite you to reach out to the Associate Director of Community-Engaged Learning and Research, Morgan Kinney.